Guangyu-Joshua-Feng/lf-lang.github.io/packages/documentation/copy/en/reference/Target Declaration.md

 - `-f, --fast [true | false]`: Specifies whether to wait for physical time to match logical time.
 The default is `false`.
 If this is `true`, then the program will execute as fast as possible, letting logical time advance faster than physical time.
 - `-o, --timeout <duration> <units>`: Stop execution when logical time has advanced by the specified _duration_.
 The units can be any of nsec, usec, msec, sec, minute, hour, day, week, or the plurals of those.
 - `-w, --workers <n>`: Executed using <n> worker threads if possible.
 This option is ignored in the single-threaded version.
-That is, it is ignored if a `threading` option was given in the target properties with value `false`.
+That is, it is ignored if a `single-threaded` option was given in the target properties with value `true`.
 - `-i, --id <n>`: The ID of the federation that this reactor will join.

 Any other command-line arguments result in printing the above information.